DataDog/hiring-engineers/philip-neeves-techex-answers.md

 •	Any metric from the Integration on your Database with the anomaly function applied.
 •	Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

+Screenshot below showing my Timeboard (Phil's Timeboard API Test Creation 2) displaying 3 graphs:

+1. My custom metric scoped over my Host showing the generated random integers between 0 - 1000.
+2. A MongoDB Collection Locks per second with an Anomaly detection overlay to identify any movement out of the expected variation
+3. A simple rollup display of the average my_check integer per Hour

-Screenshot below showing my Timeboard created using a script to POST to the Datadog API using Postman (see attached script ‘phils_timeboard_api_script.json’):
+created using a script to POST to the Datadog API using Postman (see attached script ‘phils_timeboard_api_script.json’):

 ![image](https://user-images.githubusercontent.com/22836380/120686556-018d2600-c499-11eb-8a90-9f3a001b7eb8.png)